ORIGINAL PROJECTS & PERFORMANCES

-A time-warping musical play exploring otherness and displacement in the era of climate change through the eyes of the world’s first mammoth-elephant hybrid and generations of female ancestors as they tumble through the history of humanity’s changing relationship to nature.
+A time-warping musical play exploring otherness and displacement in the era of climate change through the eyes of the world’s first mammoth-elephant hybrid and her ancestors.
 Inspired by Pleistocene Park, a real-life geoengineering experiment to prevent the Arctic permafrost from thawing by recreating an Ice Age ecosystem, the play follows the first “mammelephant” as she tries to make a hopeful future for herself in a place where everything-- knowledge, identity, even the ground beneath her feet-- is unstable.

-Mammelephant will be developed through 2019-2021 as part of Theatre Row's inaugural Kitchen Sink residency.
-It will premiere in 2021 at Theatre Row.
+Mammelephant is being developed throughout 2019-2022 as part of Theatre Row's inaugural Kitchen Sink residency.
+It will premiere in June 2022 at Theatre Row.

-Work-in-progress performances were presented in February 2019 at HERE Arts Center & The New Ohio.
+Work-in-progress performances were presented in February 2020 at Theatre Row and in February 2019 at HERE Arts Center & The New Ohio.

-A human and a tree are walking to meet each other for coffee, looking for wisdom and comfort in the face of a rapidly changing world.
-A performance that coexists with a hike in the woods, Core of Me: A Hike-Play explores climate anxiety, the perceived divide between nature and cities, and the hope that might arise from interspecies connection.
+A human and a tree meet each other for coffee, looking for wisdom and comfort in the face of a rapidly changing world.
+A performance that coexists with a walk in the woods, Core of Me: A Hike-Play explores climate anxiety, the perceived divide between nature and cities, and the hope that might arise from interspecies connection.

 Our first work-in-progress performances happened October 5, 2019 at the Lamont-Doherty Earth Observatory in Palisades, NY as part of their annual Open House event.
-Core of Me was developed during a STEAMplant residency with Pratt Institute.
+Core of Me was created by Jeremy Pickard in collaboration with Chris Jensen, Jennifer Telesca, Lanxing Fu, Treya Lam, and Trevor New, and was developed during a STEAMplant residency with Pratt Institute.

 THE PLANET PLAYS

-Nine plays that together form a new mythology about people in the era of climate change.
+Nine plays that together form a new mythology for the Anthropocene.

 URANUS, a play about waste